 What is a programming paradigm?

 I think we need to understand first what a paradigm is.
 Or at least to remember what it is.
-A paradigm is a distinct set of concepts or thought patterns in science and philosophy, including theories, research methods, postulates, and standards for legitimate contributions to a field.
-So, as you can see, we're talking about patterns or a way of thought here programming creators lie on to build software.
-So now that we refresh the paradigm term, let's check what a programming paradigm is.
+In science and philosophy, a paradigm is a distinct set of concepts or thought patterns, including theories, research methods, postulates, and standards for what constitutes legitimate contributions to a field.
+So, as you can see we’re talking about patterns or a way of thoughts here programming creators lies on to build software.
+Now that we refresh the paradigm term, let’s check what a programming paradigm is.

 According to Wikipedia: Programming paradigms are a way to

 classify programming languages based on their features.
 Languages can be classified into multiple paradigms.
-For example, some paradigms are concerned mainly with implications for the language's execution model, such as allowing side effects or whether the execution model defines the sequence of operations.
-Other paradigms are concerned mainly with how code is organized, such as grouping a code into units and the state modified by the code.
-Yet others are primarily concerned with the style of syntax and grammar.
+Some paradigms are concerned mainly with implications for the execution model of the language, such as allowing side effects, or whether the sequence of operations is defined by the execution model.
+Other paradigms are concerned mainly with the way that code is organized, such as grouping a code into units along with the state that is modified by the code.
+Yet others are concerned mainly with the style of syntax and grammar.

-As you can see, the world of paradigms is extensive and sometimes a bit complex to understand.
-And almost always, the best way to understand each one of them is creating code, but maybe you'll need to use different programming languages, which is not the purpose of this blog post.
-For that reason, we're going to focus on object-oriented programming languages and then try to go deeper with examples in Ruby.
+As you can see the world of paradigms is extensive, and sometimes a bit complex to understand.
+And almost always the best way to understand each one of them is creating code, but maybe you’ll need to use different programming languages which is not the purpose of this blog post.
+For that reason we’re going to focus in object-oriented programming languages and then try to go deeper with examples in Ruby

-Object-Oriented Programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
-It structures a software program into simple, reusable code blueprints (usually called classes) used to create individual objects.
-Many object-oriented programming languages, including Ruby, JavaScript, C++, Java, and Python.
+Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.
+There are many object-oriented programming languages including Ruby, JavaScript, C++, Java, and Python.

 Think about how code evolves from simple problems to complex ones under the OOP line of thinking:

-For elementary problems, you're essentially writing a script.
+For very simple problems, you're essentially writing a script.

 The next step is to find code that you (would) repeat in your script.
 That code is then generalized into functions.

-If you look at extensive collections of functions, patterns start to emerge.
-Many perform work on some type of "thing."
-In an object-oriented world, that "thing" becomes an object, and all the functions working on it become methods.
+If you look at large collections of functions, patterns start to emerge.
+Many perform work on some type of "thing".
+In an object oriented world, that "thing" becomes an object, and all the functions doing work on it become methods.
 It's a great way to group and think about your functions.
 It's a simplistic OOP world at this point.

 After that, patterns start emerging between different objects.
-You have many things with similar methods, though not quite the same.
+You have many objects that have similar sets methods, though not quite the same.
 They're also used in very similar situations.
 What they do have in common are their abstract behaviors.
-At this point, you introduce interfaces (or abstract base classes) and subclassing to help define those behaviors consistently and ensure that they can be used interchangeably.
+At this point, you introduce interfaces (or abstract base classes) and subclassing to help define those behaviors in a consistent manner and ensure that they can be used interchangeably.

 Even further!
-You start noticing patterns between essentially different classes.
-There may be certain portions of functionality that sets of classes have in common.
-You generalize those into protocols/mixins and use multiple inheritances (or similar methodologies) to use those generalized collections of methods/behavior in your classes.
+You start noticing patterns between largely dissimilar classes.
+There may be certain portions of functionality that sets of classes have in common with each other.
+You generalize those into protocols/mixins and use multiple inheritance (or similar methodologies) to use those generalized collections of methods/behavior in your classes.

-Classes can also contain functions, called methods, available only to objects of that type.
-These functions are defined within the Class and perform some action helpful to that specific object.
+Classes can also contain functions, called methods available only to objects of that type.
+These functions are defined within the class and perform some action helpful to that specific type of object.

 What are the main reasons to use OOP?

-You could ask what the advantages of using the OOP paradigm are.
-We'll here we'll be discussing some things to have in mind.
+You could ask at this moment what are the advantages of using the OOP paradigm.
+We’ll here we’ll be discussing some things to have in mind

-Faster development: Reuse enables speedier development.
-Object-oriented programming languages come with rich objects libraries, and code developed during projects is also reusable in future projects.
+Faster development: Reuse enables faster development.
+Object-oriented programming languages come with rich libraries of objects, and code developed during projects is also reusable in future projects.

-Higher-quality software: Faster software development and lower cost of the product allow more time and resources to be used to verify the software.
-Although quality depends upon the teams' experience, object-oriented programming results in higher-quality software.
+Higher-quality software: Faster development of software and lower cost of development allows more time and resources to be used in the verification of the software.
+Although quality is dependent upon the experience of the teams, object oriented programming tends to result in higher-quality software.

 Software-development productivity: Object-oriented programming is modular, as it provides separation of duties in object-based program development.
 It is also extensible, as objects can be extended to include new attributes and behaviors.
-Finally, objects can also be reused within and across applications.
-Because of these three factors, object-oriented programming provides improved software-development productivity over traditional procedure-based programming techniques.
+Objects can also be reused within and across applications.
+Because of these three factors – modularity, extensibility, and reusability – object-oriented programming provides improved software-development productivity over traditional procedure-based programming techniques.

-Software maintainability: For the reasons mentioned above, object-oriented software is also easier to maintain.
-Since the design is modular, part of the system can be updated without making large-scale changes.
+Software maintainability: For the reasons mentioned above, object oriented software is also easier to maintain.
+Since the design is modular, part of the system can be updated in case of issues without a need to make large-scale changes.

-Lower cost of development: The reuse of software also lowers the cost of the product.
-Typically, more effort is put into object-oriented analysis and design, which reduces the overall cost of development.
+Lower cost of development: The reuse of software also lowers the cost of development.
+Typically, more effort is put into the object-oriented analysis and design, which lowers the overall cost of development.

-However, we always have to see the other side of the coin, so what could be some cons of using OOP?
+However as always we have to see the other side of the coin, so what could be some cons of using OOP?

 Larger program size: Object-oriented programs typically involve more lines of code than procedural programs.

-Slower programs: Object-oriented programs are typically slower than procedure-based ones, as they usually require more execution instructions.
+Slower programs: Object-oriented programs are typically slower than procedure based programs, as they typically require more instructions to be executed.

-Not suitable for all types of problems: Some problems lend themselves well to functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in inefficient programs.
+Not suitable for all types of problems: There are problems that lend themselves well to functional-programming style, logic-programming style, or procedure-based programming style, and applying object-oriented programming in those situations will not result in efficient programs.

 Creating our first Class and Objects

-Before going deeper, we must understand the syntax to create classes and objects.
-I'll be explaining this from scratch so pay attention to these concepts.
-Then, start following me with your text editor.
+Before going deeper we have to understand the syntax to create classes and objects.
+I’ll be explaining this from scratch so pay attention to these concepts start following me with your text editor

 The first thing to do is create a new file with the extension .rb